BrendanLoBuglio/Meh-Yarn/README.md

+#Meh-Yarn
+This is a fork of the Yarn editor containing functionality used in the game My Electric Heart.
+Below is the original README.md from that repo

 # Yarn

 Dialogue editor created for "Night in the Woods" (and other projects) by @NoelFB and @infinite_ammo with contributions from @seiyria and @beeglebug.
 It is heavily inspired by and based on the amazing Twine software: http://twinery.org/